 A Business Improvement District (a BID) is a business-led and business-funded body, formed to improve a defined commercial area.
-BIDs have now been operating across the UK for over a decade with well over 260 BIDs established in the UK.
+BIDs have now been operating across the UK for over a decade with well over 300 BIDs established in the UK.
 A BID can unlock meaningful initiatives in town and city centres to improve the quality of people’s everyday lives.

-After a period of consultation with businesses within Exeter City Centre area a Business Improvement District was voted in with a majority for the five-year period 2015 to 2020.
-To fund the work of the operational organisation – The Exeter BID Company Ltd - each business within the BID area must pay a compulsory contribution, referred to as the BID levy.
+After a period of consultation with businesses in Exeter City Centre, a Business Improvement District was voted in with a majority for the five-year period 2020 to 2025.
+To fund the work of the operational organisation – InExeter Ltd - each business within the BID area must pay a compulsory contribution, referred to as the BID levy.
 The payment of a BID levy is mandatory and this is bound in UK law.

-The Exeter BID levy is 1% of the rateable value of the premises that a business occupies where the premises have a rateable value of £7,500 or more.
-The money is collected by Exeter City Council on behalf of the Exeter BID Company.
+The InExeter levy is 1.25% of the rateable value of the premises that a business occupies where the premises have a rateable value of £7,500 or more.
+The money is collected by Exeter City Council on behalf of InExeter.
 It is a ring-fenced fund and decisions about expenditure are made by the BID Board of Directors.
-Funds are for use only in the BID area – unlike business rates which are paid into, and redistributed, by government.
+Funds are for use only in the BID area – unlike business rates which are paid into, and redistributed by government.

-A consumer-focused website, www.inexeter.com was launched in May 2016.
-This features and promotes events, activities, places to eat and drink, retail outlets and accommodation all within the BID area.
+The website also promotes events, activities, places to eat and drink, retail outlets and accommodation all within the BID area.